samn/snacks/docs/production.md

 * `reprocessImagesPubSub`: 2gb

 ### Hosting Setup
-The web application will work find when hosted on a Firebase domain, but if you wish to use your own domain you'll need to verify it in the Firebase console first.
+The web application will work fine when hosted on a Firebase domain, but if you wish to use your own domain you'll need to verify it in the Firebase console first.

 ## Google Cloud Platform Configuration